-This year, Science Debate has expanded to ask all 2018 House, Senate and Gubernatorial candidates to participate.
+Since 2018, Science Debate has worked with state teams to invite House, Senate and Gubernatorial candidates to participate.

 No!
 Science Debate does not endorse anyone.
 We simply encourage all candidates to address science policy before Election Day and make their positions available for voters.

 No!
 We are a registered 501c3.
 While science has been politicized, it should not be partisan because science serves and impacts all of us, regardless of political affiliation.

 Yes!
 Science Debate has organized and hosted, organized and/or supported several events including:

 Bipartisan Science Policy Forum, 2018.
 In partnership with the student-led Science Policy Group at Vanderbilt University.

 A More Scientific Union, 2016.
 YouTube Space New York.
 Hosted by John Iadarola with The Young Turks and Jayde Lovell at SciQ.
 In partnership with Weill Cornell Medicine, Research America, The Rockefeller University, Union of Concerned Scientists and Science and Education Policy Association.

 The Two Cultures in the 21st Century, 2009.
 The New York Academy of Sciences.
 In partnership with Science & the City and the Science Communication Consortium.

 Innovation Conference.
 2009.
 In partnership with The University of Minnesota.